How to Write Mobile-First Content

 Smart Insights on Mobile-First Content

-Much content is being consumed via mobile phones.
+Using mobile phones to consume content is crowing.
 Right from texting to accessing social networks.
 Browsing to sharing content; reading emails to replying and surfing the web to watching videos.

 - 71% of social media users access their pages via mobile smartphones.
 The numbers are even higher on the iPhone